To answer this question simply, yes. Cocaine use can directly lead to fatalities.

 - Cardiac arrhythmias

 In special cases, depending on the way that cocaine is ingested, a number of unique negative side effects will present themselves.
-When inhaled, usually in the form of “laced” marijuana, long-term ingestion of cocaine can lead to a unique case of a respiratory syndrome.
+When inhaled, usually in the form of “laced” marijuana, long-term ingestion of cocaine can lead to a unique case of respiratory syndrome.
 When snorted, which is much more prevalent, upper nasal erosion is common and can lead to nosebleeds and headaches.

-As soon as the effects of a cocaine overdose become noticeable, there is a much higher chance of a fatality.
+As soon as the effects of a cocaine overdose become noticeable, there is a much higher chance of fatality.
 Many studies and medical experts suggest that cocaine overdoses are generally fatal, as major body systems are affected.
 The following may occur during a fatal cocaine overdose:

 - Heart attack